dcaribou/transfermarkt-datasets/README.md

 - [contributing :pray:](#contributing-pray)

 ## setup
-Setup all the environment to run all the code in this repository with `poetry`.
+Setup your local environment to run the project with `poetry`.
 1. Install [poetry](https://python-poetry.org/docs/)
 2. Clone the repo
 ```console